cimplec/sim-c/README.md

 ## Featured Contributors

-List of contributors who contributed in a some features of simC
+List of contributors who contributed in some features or major bugs of simC:-

 - [YJDoc2](https://github.com/YJDoc2) - <a href="https://cimplec.github.io/docs/doc.html#rawc">Raw C code</a> support.
 - [lucasace](https://github.com/lucasace) - <a href="https://cimplec.github.io/docs/doc.html#forloop">Fix for loops</a> to use variables.